Contractible subshifts: Periodic asymptotic dimension, almost unions, and dense periodic points

 The most lengthy part of the proof is showing that we can pick ``centers'' for monochromatic $r$-components in $y$ -- not necessarily in a shift-invariant way, but at least in a periodic way.
 We begin with this.

-By the assumption, the group is residually finite.
+By assumption, the group is residually finite.
 Thus we can pass to an arbitrarily sparse finite-index subgroup $K$ that fixes $y$ (without actually changing $y$), where sparse means that the smallest word norm of a non-identity element is large.
-We may also suppose $K$ is normal.
+We may also assume that $K$ is normal.

 We show that if $K$ is sufficiently sparse, we can pick an element from each color class $K$-periodically.
-Specifically, we claim that there is a $K$-periodic configuration $x \in \{0, 1\}^G$ such that every $r$-component of a color class $y^{-1}(i)$ of $y$ contains exactly one element $a \in G$ with $x_a = 1$.
+Specifically, we claim that there is a $K$-periodic configuration $x \in \{0, 1\}^G$ such that every $R$-component of a color class $y^{-1}(i)$ of $y$ contains exactly one element $a \in G$ with $x_a = 1$.

-We can simply pick centers greedily: as long as there is a monochromatic $r$-component $C \Subset G$ without a center in $y$, we pick a center $a \in C$ for it arbitrarily, and then make each element of $Ka$ the center of the component it touches.
+We can simply pick centers greedily: as long as there is a monochromatic $R$-component $C \Subset G$ without a center in $y$, we pick a center $a \in C$ for it arbitrarily and then make each element of $Ka$ the center of the component it touches.
 In other words, we set $x|Ka \equiv 1$.
 Eventually, every component has a center.